 The 125 year-old Czech Philharmonic gave its first concert – an all Dvořák programme which included the world première of his Biblical Songs, Nos.
 1-5 conducted by the composer himself - in the famed Rudolfinum Hall on 4 January 1896.
 Acknowledged for its definitive interpretations of Czech composers, whose music the Czech Philharmonic has championed since its formation, the Orchestra is also recognised for the special relationship it has to the music of Brahms and Tchaikovsky - friends of Dvořák - and to Mahler, who gave the world première of his Symphony No. 7 with the Orchestra in 1908.

 As early as the 1920’s, Václav Talich (Chief Conductor 1919-1941) pioneered concerts for workers, young people and other voluntary organisations including the Red Cross, the Czechoslovak Sokol and the Union of Slavic Women and, in 1923 gave three benefit concerts for Russian, Austrian and German players including members of the Vienna and Berlin Philharmonic Orchestras.
 The philosophy continues today, and is equally vibrant.
-In addition to the Czech Philharmonic’s Orchestral Academy and newly launched Jiří Bělohlávek Prize for young musicians, a comprehensive education strategy engages with more than 400 schools bringing all ages to the Rudolfinum – some travelling as many as four hours - to hear concerts and participate in masterclasses.
+Alongside the Czech Philharmonic’s Orchestral Academy and Jiří Bělohlávek Prize for young musicians, a comprehensive education strategy engages with more than 400 schools bringing all ages to the Rudolfinum – some travelling as many as four hours - to hear concerts and participate in masterclasses.
 An inspirational music and song programme led by singer Ida Kelarová for the extensive Romany communities within the Czech Republic and Slovakia has helped many socially excluded families to find a voice.
-From 2020, the Orchestra will embark on a series of ongoing education exchanges in the UK with the Royal Academy of Music in London, 2020 saw the Orchestra give a series of benefit concerts during lockdown raising funds for hospitals, the charity ŽIVOT 90 and the People in Need Foundation, culminating in a special concert to an audience of more than 500 at Sychrov Castle outside Prague in honour of all the health professionals across the country for their ongoing fight against the pandemic.
+In addition to a newly launched international education exchange with the Royal Academy of Music in London, 2020 saw the Orchestra give a series of benefit concerts during lockdown raising funds for hospitals, the charity ŽIVOT 90 and the People in Need Foundation, culminating in a special concert to an audience of more than 500 at Sychrov Castle outside Prague in honour of all the health professionals across the country for their ongoing fight against the pandemic.